jmakeig/timbrrr/README.md

+# Timbrrr
+Timbrrr is a user agent analysis tool that operates on Apache logs.
+It includes a log parser as well as a front-end web UI for visualizing user agent trends using MarkLogic Server.

-An Apache log parser for MarkLogic Server.
-This is by no means a generic way to work with logs.
-I just needed to scratch an itch.
+*This is by no means a generic or robust way to work with logs.
+I just needed to scratch an itch.*

+## Usage
+The `config` directory includes a database configuration package to set the appropriate index settings.
+You can import this into a MarkLogic 5 instance to create or update a database.

+The `load` directory includes scripts for parsing log entries as well as seeding master data about the universe of user agent strings (using [User Agent String.com](http://www.useragentstring.com/)).
+I’ve used Information Studion in MarkLogic to load the raw access log files into a collection called `raw`.

-A log document will end up looking something like
+After loading and processing, a log document will end up looking something like

 ```xml
 <log id="16191458111230932830">